 The Brain, Psychology, and Criminal Culpability: The Facts

-Vital research on the often misunderstood issue of juvenile brain development excusing criminal behavior shows that the Brain Research is being misapplied This important scholarly neurological paper called “Brain Overclaim Syndrome” explains why the frontal lobe development research so often cited by offender advocates to excuse deadly and dangerous behaviour actually cannot be properly used to reduce criminal culpability.
+Vital research on the often misunderstood issue of juvenile brain development is being misapplied by advocates who use it to excuse criminal behavior.
+This important scholarly neurological paper called “Brain Overclaim Syndrome” explains why the frontal lobe development research so often cited by offender advocates to excuse deadly and dangerous behavior actually cannot be properly used to reduce criminal culpability.

 “Brains do not commit crimes – people do.”